CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 | system | Global system settings, such as the reserved routing table range for PBR and the reserved VLAN range for layer 3 VNIs, system login messages and switch reboot history. |
 | vrf | VRF configuration. |

-## Using the API
+## Use the API

 The NVUE CLI and the REST API are equivalent in functionality; you can run all management operations from the REST API or the CLI.
 The NVUE object model drives both the REST API and the CLI management operations.
 All operations are consistent; for example, the CLI `nv show commands` reflect any PATCH operation (create and update) you run through the REST API.

 NVUE follows a declarative model, removing context-specific commands and settings.
-It is structured as a big tree that represents the entire state of a Cumulus Linux instance.
+NVUE is structured as a big tree that represents the entire state of a Cumulus Linux instance.
 At the base of the tree are high level branches representing objects, such as router and interface.
-Under each of these branches are further branches.
+Under each of these branches are more branches.
 As you navigate through the tree, you gain a more specific context.
 At the leaves of the tree are actual attributes, represented as key-value pairs.
 The path through the tree is similar to a filesystem path.

-### Enabling the NVUE REST API
+### Enable the NVUE REST API

 To enable the NVUE API, run these commands on the switch:

 ```